mahsankhaan/dockerize-with-ibm/README.md

 #### 4. Setup a namespace
+1. Login in IBM container `ibm cr login`
-1. Target IBM Cloud Container Registry region:  `ibmcloud cr region-set us-south`
+2. Target IBM Cloud Container Registry region:  `ibmcloud cr region-set us-south`
-2. Let's create a namespace in the above target region `ibmcloud cr namespace-add namespace-check` **NOTE:If you got FAILED error try to change the name of the namespace**
+3. Let's create a namespace in the above target region `ibmcloud cr namespace-add namespace-check` **NOTE:If you got FAILED error try to change the name of the namespace**
-3. To ensure that your namespace is created `ibmcloud cr namespace-list`
+4. To ensure that your namespace is created `ibmcloud cr namespace-list`

 #### 5. Push Docker image to your namespace